Arrow

 use cases

-Predict Metabolic Syndrome
+Metabolic Syndrome Screening

 AI can help healthcare organizations (HCOs) identify individuals at-risk for developing Metabolic syndrome (MetS).